gen02-dev/ethereum-react-native-cli-boilerplate/README.md

     - Command ```react-native run-ios``` or ```npx react-native run-ios``` for M1 users
 - Android:
     - Command ```react-native run-android``` or ```npx react-native run-android``` for M1 users

+What's New:
+- React Native Debugger.
+Debugging your dapp in a browser is straightforward with React Native Debugger.
+Simply open the simulator on iOS and press ```cmd + d```; for the Android emulator, ```press cmd + m``` and pick Debug from the React Native Debug menu.
+If you're using a physical device, simply shake it until the debugger menu appears.